|

 Unfortunately it is really so.
 You should paste search engine code on

-the each page with the javascript menu frames.
+the each page with the up menu javascript.

 If you don't want to create your menu (and add search engine friendly